turksmathstuff/turksmathstuff.github.io/oct13/mail-to-doc.md

 Your add-on is now live in your Gmail account!

-1. Go to your **Gmail** inbox (https://gmail.com) and **do a full browser refresh** (Ctrl+R or Cmd+R).
-2. Open any email message.
+1. Open any email message.
-3. Look for your add-on's icon in the right-hand sidebar.
+2. Look for your add-on's icon in the right-hand sidebar.
 It's a small blue document icon.
 Click it to open the add-on.

 ### Your First Use:
 The first time you open the add-on, it will look simple: